Chart Color Schemes

 Wollert has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 42 projects that could impact the area.
-Notable projects include Wollert Neighbourhood Centre, Linfield Place Shopping Centre, Lyndarum North Estate, and Ellery Wollert.
-The following list details those most likely to be relevant.
+AreaSearch has identified 40 potential impact projects in total.
+Key initiatives include Linfield Place Shopping Centre, Wollert Neighbourhood Centre, Lyndarum North Estate, and Ellery Wollert.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.